CloudLabsAI-Azure/Fabric-Copilot/fabric-copilot.md

 ### Task 2: Create a workspace and link with Fabric Copilot-enabled capacity

-Create a new workspace in Microsoft Fabric to organize your data and analytics assets.
-Link it to a Copilot-enabled capacity to leverage AI-powered features like queries and intelligent data insights within the workspace.
+In this task, you will create a new workspace in Microsoft Fabric to organize and manage your data and analytics assets.
+The workspace will be linked to a Copilot-enabled capacity, providing access to AI-powered features such as natural language queries and intelligent data insights.

 1. Now let's create a workspace with a Fabric license.
 Select **Workspaces** **(1)** from the left navigation bar.